17 June 2017

-Dr Simon Gollins has been a Consultant Clinical Oncologist based at the North Wales Cancer Treatment Centre since June 1998 and has been Clinical Director of Oncology for Betsi Cadwaladr University Health Board since 2010.
-In his NHS practice he is responsible for regular outpatient clinics at the North Wales Cancer Treatment Centre and Wrexham Maelor Hospital.
+I have been a Consultant Clinical Oncologist based at the North Wales Cancer Treatment Centre since June 1998 and have been Clinical Director of Oncology for Betsi Cadwaladr University Health Board since 2010.
+In my NHS practice I am responsible for regular outpatient clinics at the North Wales Cancer Treatment Centre and Wrexham Maelor Hospital

-For many years he has been very actively involved in clinical research related to his subspecialty interests and since 2005 he has been North Wales Clinical Lead for the Wales Cancer Research Network.
-Since 2008 he has been a Member of the Colorectal Clinical Studies Group of the National Cancer Research Institute (NCRI) and in October 2013 was appointed Visiting Professor at Glyndwr University.
+For many years I have been very actively involved in clinical research related to my subspecialty interests and since 2005 I have been North Wales Clinical Lead for the Wales Cancer Research Network.
+Since 2008 I have been a Member of the Colorectal Clinical Studies Group of the National Cancer Research Institute (NCRI) and in October 2013 was appointed visiting Professor at Glyndwr University.